Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 2. Adapt Routes to Fuel Price Volatility in Real Time

-Routing decisions factor current fuel and operating costs alongside distance, time, and SLA risk, so you’re optimizing for total delivery cost, not just the shortest path.
+Routing decisions factor current fuel and operating costs alongside distance, time, and SLA risk, so you are optimizing for total delivery cost, not just the shortest path.
 The cheapest mile is rarely the shortest one.
 Intelligent route optimization makes that tradeoff explicitly, route by route, day by day.

 3. Increase Delivery Density and Drops Per Route

-Intelligent clustering raises drops per route, which lowers cost per drop.
+Intelligent clustering algorithms raise drops per route, which lowers cost per drop.
 In peak periods, that density is the difference between absorbing demand profitably and burning cash to meet it.

 4. Prevent Cost Leakage From Failed Deliveries